 Over three-quarters -- almost 73,000 – of those denied the right to vote are living in the community on parole or probation.[xiii]
 No other state in the Northeast denies voting rights to as many people living in the community as does New Jersey.[xiv]

-Today, consistent with the racist era from which it was conceived, New Jersey’s law has a devastating impact on Black political power.
+Today, consistent with the racist era in which it was conceived, New Jersey’s law has a devastating impact on Black political power.

 Although Black people comprise just 15 percent of New Jersey's overall population,[xv] they represent, incredibly, about half of those who have lost their voting rights as a result of a criminal conviction.[xvi]

-The percentage of the Black voting age population prohibited from voting in New Jersey is more than twice that of both New York and Pennsylvania.[xix]
+The percentage of the Black voting age population prohibited from voting in New Jersey is more than twice that of both New York, Pennsylvania, Rhode Island, and Massachusetts.[xix]
 And the total number of Black people disfranchised in New Jersey is higher than the number in New York, despite the fact that New York’s Black voting age population dwarfs that of New Jersey: over 2.2 million compared to 899,227.[xx]

 Indeed, owing to population increases, more Black people in New Jersey are disqualified from voting today than were prohibited from voting prior to the passage of the Fifteenth Amendment in 1870.[xxi]